Cardiff Half runner’s incredible 12 stone transformation

 Running has played an integral role in Helen’s transformation.
 After joining Caerphilly Runners, she honed in on her biggest challenge yet.
 On October 27th she will join 27,500 runners for the biggest and best Cardiff University/Cardiff Half Marathon.

 “Earlier this year, I joined Caerphilly Runners and running has certainly become a much bigger role in my journey since,” she said.
 “Every one at the club is supportive and welcoming regardless of ability and there is such a great sense of community and camaraderie on the club runs.
+I ended up training with a great PT called Alex, and met a great group of women who became brilliant friends.
+They’ve helped me push towards my half marathon goal.

 “It’s iconic and takes in all of the great capital city landmarks of course but back in 2015 one of my oldest and dearest friends ran it.